miletovaa/metabolomics_lab_sop/README.md

 ### 4.1.
 Python script

 Python extension finds all the available environments and displays them in the sidebar.
 Click `Python > Environment Managers > Conda > Named`.
-Click the Tick ("Set As Project Environment") next to the name of [just created environment](#2-setup-the-environment).
+Click the Tick ("Set As Project Environment") next to the name of [just created environment](#3-setup-the-environment).

 ![Python environment](img/activate-env.jpg)

 In order to run Python script open the file using VSCode Explorer — you will need either a single file from the `scripts/` folder or `src/[name]/main.py`

-Click the "Play" button in the top-right corner to run the script.
+Click the `Play` button in the top-right corner to run the script.

 ![Run Python File](img/run-python.jpg)